timofeysie/nextjs-markdown-blog/README.md

 Then I realized that the initial blog by Telmo talked about ZEIT, which is now Vercel.
 Well, it's a very proactive deployment process.
 Since dev-ops is not the goal of this project, it works well to simplify hosting.

 It will use Twitter and hashtags to run comments.
-I don't use Twitter for much besides an induscty watch, so using it with article specific hashtags to collect comments and discussion is fine.
+I don't use Twitter for much besides an industry watch, so using it with article specific hashtags to collect comments and discussion is fine.
 Disqus was also an option.
 SN sharing links would also be an improvement.

 For now, I need to do some [more reading about Vercel deployments](https://nextjs.org/docs/deployment).
 The first attempt at visiting the counter example markdown file in the writings directory returned a 500.